datarobot/datarobot-user-models/README.md

 # DataRobot User Models

 ## What is it?
-**The DataRobot User Models** repository contains boilerplates, information, and tools on how to assemble, debug, test, and run your training and inference models on the DataRobot platform.
+**The DataRobot User Models** repository contains boilerplate, information, and tools on how to assemble, debug, test, and run your training and inference models on the DataRobot platform.

 ### Terminology